 Getting an idea for posts has the dark sides.
 The behind-the-scenes.
 It’s worse when it’s burning inside you to centre them on real happenings around, while safely hiding enough content from the public.
 You struggle to trace a path, even though a blurred line. … More Behind the scenes …

 *sigh* By Denise Levertov Did the people of Viet Nam use lanterns of stone?
 Did they hold ceremonies to reverence the opening of buds?
 Were they inclined to quiet laughter?
 Did they use bone and ivory, jade and silver, for ornament?
 Had they an epic poem?
 Did they distinguish between speech and singing?
 Sir, their … More What Were They Like?

 The ‘happy new year’ that people have been blurting out all about is beginning to take shape.
 First, quite some improvement on the weather’s mood swings.
 I notice it because I’m a sales guy.
-I spend most of my time roaming around like headless chicken screaming from corporate office to corporate officer how my employer’s … More Residues of incomplete thoughts…
+I spend most of my time roaming across wearisome roads, like headless chicken, screaming from corporate office to corporate office about … More Residues of incomplete thoughts…

 It feels funny crawling in here 13 days into 2018.
 In fact I feel so strange in my own blog, I had to sneak in this way.
 How time flies.
 2018???!!!
 An extra year.
 More things to think about, more sad songs to relate to and more time to break people’s hearts.
 And get heart-broken … More Tough love?

 Furthermore, eating too much cake can make you hairy.
 I guess due to the raisins.
 Bananas too.
 They somehow make your body-hair go bananas and scares them out of their follicles.
 I learned this from my barber; thanks to the circle of knowledge. … More Did you know: We can cook our health problems away?